-When mulling over your career trajectory, should you be a jack of all trades or a specific expert, it’s important to think about where you started.
+When mulling over your career trajectory, you might ask yourself if you should be a jack of all trades or a specific expert.
+Well, it’s important to think about where you started.
 When you were eight years old, what did you want to be when you grew up?
 Teacher?
 Doctor?
 Lawyer?
 Video Game Developer?
 Those are common answers when you are eight years old as they are based on professionals that you probably interact with regularly (ok, maybe not lawyers but you may have watched LA Law, Law & Order or Suits and maybe played some video games – nod to Atari, Nintendo and Sega).

 We eventually chose what areas of work to gain skills in and/or what major to pursue in college.
 To shed some light on what has changed in the last couple of decades: